mklissa/dceo/README.md

 # How do I use Laplacian-based options in my codebase?

 As DCEO performs remarkably well compared to several HRL baseline (such as DIAYN, CIC and DCO) as well as exploration baselines (such as RND and Counts), we believe it is important to facilitate the usage of Laplacian-based options.
-Therefore we must answer, what is the minimum amount of code needed to launch some experiments using such options?
-We answer this question by point at snippets of code in this repository.
+Therefore we must answer, _what is the minimum amount of code needed to launch some experiments using such options?_ We answer this question by pointing at snippets of code in this repository.

 **Learning the Laplacian representation**

-The first step is to integrate the loss for learning the Laplacian representation on which the options are based.
+The first step is to integrate the loss for learning the [Laplacian representation](https://arxiv.org/abs/2107.05545) on which the options are based.
 This can be done with the following

 ```
 def neg_loss_fn(phi_u, phi_v):